winkm89/teachPress/readme.txt

 * BibTeX import for publications
 * BibTeX and RTF export for publications
 * RSS feed for publications
-* Course management with an integrated enrollment/assessment system
+* Course management with an integrated enrollment, assessment and document modules
 * XLS/CSV export for course lists
 * Many shortcodes for an easy using of publication lists, publication searches, enrollments and course overviews
-* NEW: Dymamic adding of new data fields for courses/students and publications
+* Dymamic adding of new data fields for courses, students and publications

 = Supported Languages =
 * English